 Jesus established the authority in the Catholic Church through the Apostles, with Peter as their Head.
-Through Apostolic and Papal succession, the Bishops are the successors to the Apostles, with the Pope (Peter) as the Head.
-And, as successors to the Apostles, it is the Bishops duty to safeguard and protect the faithful in the purity of the Catholic faith.
+Through Apostolic and Papal succession, the Bishops are the successors to the Apostles, with the Pope as the successor of Peter, as the Head (cf. Matt.
+16:18).
+And, as successors to the Apostles, it is the Bishops duty, in union with the Pope, to safeguard and protect the faithful in the purity of the Catholic faith.
 The very real danger in following an alleged visionary is that one can very easily be led astray by the erroneous teachings and revelations of a false mystic or visionary.
 In fact, throughout the centuries, some Catholics have been led out of the Church by false visionaries and seers.

 The “us” John is referring to is Peter and his fellow Apostles and their successors, that is, the Pope and the Bishops.
 Obedience to “us” is the key that John gives us to “knowing the spirit of truth and the spirit of deceit”.
 The Catholic Church, through the inspiration and guidance of the Holy Spirit given to the Pope and the Bishops alone has the authority to judge the private revelations of mystics and visionaries, and it is our obligation and duty to obey the judgment of the Church.
 Catholics should be aware that willful disobedience to the Church is a sin.
 Willful disobedience is when one knowingly and intentionally disobeys the legitimate authority and judgment of the Church. (ie- local Bishop).
 Even should the local Bishop mistakenly disapprove of a genuine revelation, obedience to the Church always remains paramount.
 It is a sin to propagate a private revelation disobediently, but it can never be a sin not to propagate one.